lj020326/ansible-datacenter/roles/bootstrap_ipa_replica/README.md

 ## Description

 This role allows to configure a new IPA server that is a replica of the server.
-Once it has been created it is an exact copy of the original IPA server and is an equal  master.
+Once it has been created it is an exact copy of the original IPA server and is an equal controller.
-Changes made to any master are automatically replicated to other masters.
+Changes made to any controller are automatically replicated to other controllers.

 This can be done in different ways using auto-discovery of the servers, domain and other settings or by specifying them.